-One night Dillon approached my husband and I with a question.
-He wanted to know if we would give our blessing because he wanted to propose to Rebecca.
-We were thrilled and responded by jumping up and covering him in hugs.
+One night Dillon approached my husband and me with a question.
+He told us he wanted to propose to Rebecca.
+He asked to marry our girl and he asked for our blessing.
+We were thrilled and responded by jumping up and covering him with hugs.

-Dillon went on to share a very creative plan he had already put into place for the proposal.
-As soon as Dillon had the green light he began to place calls to all of the important people in their lives.
-He had asked them to meet at an Asian Restaurant nearby at 6pm and then instructed them to wait for us in the banquet room, which he had reserved.
+Dillon went on to share a very creative plan to propose, which he already had in motion.
+As soon as Dillon had the green light he began placing calls to all of the important people in their lives.
+He asked them to meet at an Asian Restaurant nearby at 6 pm and then instructed them to wait for us in the reserved banquet room.

-Rebecca wasn't feeling good that day and said, "Why don't you guys go ahead, I need to take a nap," and up the stairs she went as we looked on in shock ...
-NOW WHAT?
-I hurried after her while thinking up words to convince her to join us.
+Rebecca wasn't feeling good that day and said, "Why don't you guys go ahead, I need to take a nap," and up the stairs, she went.
+We were stunned, now what?
+I hurried after her, mind turning with a multitude of words I might use to convince her to join us.
 It took me awhile to get her to agree to come with us.
-I kept prodding and proposing different arguments ... though she was reluctant .... she finally consented.
-WHEW .. what a scare.
+I kept prodding and proposing different arguments, though she was reluctant she finally consented.
+Whew, what a scare.

-She kept looking around in amazement as she found table after table filled with friend's and family.
-She shook her head thinking ...
-"What are the chances that all of these friends would choose to eat at the same place on the same night?"
+Saying goodbye to one table of friends she walked to the next.
+Looking around she was shocked to see table after table filled with friend's and family.
+She shook her head thinking, "What are the chances that all of these friends would choose to eat at the same place on the same night?"
 It was hilarious to watch her expressions change from excitement to confusion and bewilderment.

-As we took our seats and the waitress poured our drinks ...
-Dillon got up and pulled a chair to the center of the room.
-He smiled over at Rebecca and asked her, in his commanding teachers voice, "Rebeca, would you please come and sit in this chair?"
+As we took our seats and the waitress poured our drinks, Dillon got up and pulled a chair to the center of the room.
+He smiled at Rebecca and asked her, in his commanding teachers voice, "Rebecca, would you please come and sit in this chair?"
 Rebecca was horrified.
-She shook her head NO .. thinking Dillon must have lost his mind.
-But Dillon continued to smile reassuringly and asked again and again until she gave in and sauntered over to the chair.. she looked mortified!
+She shook her head NO, thinking Dillon must have lost his mind.
+But Dillon continued to smile reassuringly and asked again and again until she gave in and sauntered over to the chair.
+She looked mortified!

-As she sat there looking at him and waiting, he knelt before her and with a heart full of love asked her to be his wife.
-Her hands went to her mouth as a broad smile broke out underneath them - she managed to cry out a "Yes... yes I will marry you!"
-Tears streamed down her face as the room broke out with applause.
+She looked so beautiful and vulnerable sitting there waiting.
+Next, he knelt before her and with a heart full of love asked her to be his wife.
+Her hands went to her mouth as a broad smile broke out underneath them.
+She managed to cry out "Yes, yes I will marry you!"
+Tears streamed down her face and the room broke out with applause.
 It is a day none of us will ever forget.

 Today Rebecca and Dillon are married.
 They are a very strong and capable couple.
 Rebecca's creative soul covers and blesses her family, house and everything she touches.
 Dillon's strong presence and love for his family is unshakable.

-They are an example to all who know them ... an example of true love and commitment ...
-A genuine love story.
+They are an example to all who know them, an example of true love and commitment.
 I pray that their lives will continue to blend and strengthen as they work together complementing each other.
 I believe with all my heart that they will continue, as they say in fairy tales, to live Happily Ever After.